NOW READING GAMING BUILDING

 Earlier roles

-• Systems Analyst Senior · Arizona State University (May 2006 – May 2007) — development and project lead for a data warehouse contracted to Paradise Valley USD; aggregated data nightly from ~40 source databases (DBF, SyBase, MySQL) into a Drupal-fronted query environment.
+Senior Systems Analyst at Arizona State University (May 2006 – May 2007) — development and project lead on a data warehouse contracted to Paradise Valley USD; aggregated data nightly from ~40 source databases (DBF, SyBase, MySQL) into a Drupal-fronted query environment with a self-service query module so end users could build views without ASU assistance.

 Selected Projects